chaoss/wg-dei/focus-areas/events/event-code-of-conduct.md

 - Observe event website for a code of conduct.

+- Observe whether a code of conduct is posted at an event.

 - Observe that code of conduct has a clear avenue for reporting violations at the event.

 - Observe that code of conduct/event website provides information about possible ways to provide support victims of inappropriate behaviour, eventually links to external bodies?